 Chairman and CEO

-Mr. Spears has over a decade of experience as a senior executive in the resource exploration and mining industry.
+Mr. Spears has over 15 years experience as a senior executive in the resource exploration and mining industry.
 He began his mining career at Goldcorp and in 2005 joined McEwen Capital Corporation to focus on resource sector investments.
 In 2008 he joined McEwen Mining (TSX/NYSE:MUX) as Vice President in charge of U.S. Projects.
 After successfully founding Coreprint Patterns Inc., an innovative sand casting pattern manufacturer whose repeat clients have included several multi-national corporations in the mining and industrial sectors, Mr. Spears rejoined McEwen Mining to address Special Projects with a focus on corporate development and to tackle technical challenges in operations.
 He has experience in gold exploration in Canada, USA and Mexico, and was involved in raising over C$400 million in equity capital for exploration and development projects.
 Mr. Spears holds a B.Sc. degree in civil engineering from Queen’s University.
 He is also a board member of Golden Predator Mining Corp.
 (TSX-V:GPY).

 Mr. Marrelli is the principal of Marrelli Support Services Inc., a firm that has delivered accounting and regulatory compliance services to listed companies on the Toronto Stock Exchange and the TSX Venture Exchange for over twenty years.
 In addition, Carmelo is controlling shareholder of DSA Corporate Services Inc., a firm providing corporate secretarial and regulatory filing services.
 Carmelo is a Chartered Professional Accountant (CPA, CA, CGA), and a member of the Institute of Chartered Secretaries and Administrators, a professional body that certifies corporate secretaries.
 He has a Bachelor of Commerce degree from the University of Toronto.
 Carmelo also acts as chief financial officer to a number of reporting issuers on the Toronto Stock Exchange and the TSX Venture Exchange and as a director of select issuers.